aspose-total/Aspose.Total-Products/total/en/python-net/conversion/flatopc-to-mbox/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The FLATOPC format is a proprietary format used by Microsoft Outlook to store emails.
+It is not supported by other email clients and hence it is necessary to convert it to a more widely accepted format like MBOX.
+MBOX is a standard format used by many email clients and hence it is important to convert FLATOPC to MBOX for compatibility.

+<h2>How Aspose.Total helps for flatopc to mbox conversion</h2>

-For a Python developer, who is trying to add a FLATOPC to MBOX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package.
+This package makes the conversion of FLATOPC to MBOX easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into MBOX format.
+This process is automated and hence it saves time and effort of the developer.

+The Aspose.Total for Python via .NET package is a comprehensive package that helps developers to work with different file formats.
+It is easy to use and provides a wide range of features that make it suitable for a variety of tasks.
+It is a great tool for Python developers who are looking to add a FLATOPC to MBOX conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}